The Theory of Electrodynamics in a Linear Dielectric: Field and Energy--Momentum Tensors

 is obtained in the usual way from

 for homogeneous materials.

-The reduction to a single field tensor and a single pair of fields results in a considerable simplification for certain derivations.
-For example, the energy--momentum tensor is defined in terms of the field tensor by \cite{BILL}
+The reduction to a single field-strength tensor and a single pair of fields results in an elegant simplification of four-dimensional continuum electrodynamics.
+For example, the total energy--momentum tensor is defined in terms of the field tensor by \cite{BIJack,BILL}

-such that
+such that \cite{BICB,BICB2,BISPIE,BIJMP}

 where

 is the Maxwell stress tensor and $g^{\alpha\beta}$ is the diagonal metric tensor with non-zero elements $g^{00}=1$ and $g^{ii}=-1$.